SpinalHDL/SpinalWorkshop/src/main/scala/workshop/waveplayer/spec.md

 ## Introduction
 To goal of this lab is to have more practice with Area and BusSlaveFactory.
-Especialy to get a better understand about how you can define Area as a proper class and reuse it later.br>
+Especialy to get a better understand about how you can define Area as a proper class and reuse it later.

 The component to implement is an wave generator with an preloaded sinus wave.
 This component will also have an AxiLite4 interface to access its registers.

 ![](assets/AxiLite4WavePlayer.png)